Cooler and comfier the next few days but our first 90° day possible later this week

-After a few days of warmth and humidity end with some locally gusty showers and thunderstorms late Monday(the strongest storms will have damaging winds, hail, and heavy downpours), we're heading back to some more comfortable and seasonable mid-May weather over the next few days.
+After a few days of warmth and humidity, we're heading back to some more comfortable and seasonable mid-May weather over the next few days.
 While a little on the breezy side, Tuesday and Wednesday look dry, pleasant, and comfier with partly to mostly sunny skies and highs back in the low 70s.
 Don't get too used to the comfort though, as another surge of warmth arrives later this week, peaking with 85-90° heat on Saturday.
-Rain chances are relatively minimal the rest of the week, with the small chance of a passing shower or two Wednesday night and then a shower or thunderstorm chance later in the weekend ahead of our next cold front.
-So enjoy the spring-like feel the next few days, but get ready for another summer preview before the week is out.
+Rain chances are relatively minimal the rest of the week, with the small chance of a passing shower or two Wednesday night and early Thursday and then a shower or thunderstorm chance later in the weekend ahead of our next cold front.
+So, enjoy the spring-like feel the next few days, but get ready for another summer preview before the week is out.

 TUESDAY AND WEDNESDAY

 Expect a pair of dry and comfortable days with lower humidity and partly sunny skies Tuesday and Wednesday.
 It will be on the brisk side, with Tuesday the windier of the two days, as a blustery northwest breeze continues to reinforce the more comfortable air.
-Highs will be in the low 70s each day, with overnight lows dipping into the cool and comfy upper 40s.
+Highs will be in the middle to low 70s each day, with overnight lows dipping into the cool and comfy upper 40s and lower 50s.
 If you did turn on the air conditioning over the last few days, they'll get a nice break over the next few.

 WEDNESDAY NIGHT AND THURSDAY

 A weak disturbance will slide by with nothing more than some extra clouds and a few light rain showers, mostly Wednesday night but a few scattered rain showers may linger into Thursday morning.
-Thursday itself should become partly sunny and remain seasonably mild in the low 70s, but with less wind than the preceding few days.
+Thursday itself should be mostly dry with plenty of clouds but some breaks of sun developing, and remain seasonably mild in the low 70s but with less wind than the preceding few days.
 Don't get too used to the comfort, as the warmth surges back to wrap up the week.

 FRIDAY AND SATURDAY